 - 1. General Music Department policies and degree information may be found in the Music Student Handbook.
 See the A-State Academic Calendar for registration deadlines. - 2.
 Music majors are typically advised by the primary applied teacher.
 Advising meetings are scheduled each semester to complete the Music Advising Form.
-The form is available on the Music Department Website under Important Links: Faculty Resources; it should be signed in by the student and advisor: one copy for the student, one for the advisor, and one to be kept on file in the Music Office. - 3.
-Music student advising is assisted by the Fine Arts Academic Advisor, Fine Arts Advising Center, Room 128. - 4.
-Advising should not occur during "restricted activities."
-For a detailed list of restricted activities see Section V of this handbook.
+The form is available on the Music Department Website under Important Links: Faculty Resources; it should be signed in triplicate by the student and advisor: one copy for the student, one for the advisee, and one to be kept on file in the Music Office. - 3.
+Music student advising is assisted by the Fine Arts Academic Advisor, Fine Arts Advising Center, Room 128.